-Transit centers are high-volume transfer points for multiple transit services and layover spaces for end-of-line bus storage and turn around.
+Transit centers are high volume transfer points for multiple transit services and layover spaces for end-of-line bus storage and turn around.
 Features include customer loading and alighting areas, benches, shelters, lighting, information displays, bicycle racks and lockers, trash receptacles, and bus layover bays.

 On-street bus layover zones are designated stopover points for buses at or near the end of the line.
 They may or may not allow for customer boarding and alighting.
-Bus layover terminals are major offsite layover areas for multiple bus lines and may or may not allow for customer boarding and alighting.
+Bus terminals are major offsite layover areas for multiple bus lines and may or may not allow for customer boarding and alighting.

-Locating bus layover facilities (other than on-street stops) in heavily congested or urbanized areas increases the burden on the transit operator to find layover spaces for buses and operator restrooms.
-The extension of a line to a specific terminal may prove uneconomical and at the very least addadds costs to an already budget constrained operation.
-Metro continues to include such facilities in joint development projects where feasible to maximize the efficiency of bus terminal operations.
+Locating bus facilities (other than on-street stops) in heavily congested or urbanized areas increases the burden on the transit operator to find layover spaces for buses and operator restrooms.
+The extension of a line to a specific terminal may prove uneconomical and at the very least add costs to an already budget constrained operation.

 Cost and minimization of customer disruptions are significant concerns when locating facilities for bus operations.
-Metro Operations continues to evaluate routes and layovers to reduce costs and improve efficiency as well as maintain required access to restrooms for operators.
-As a key internal stakeholder in the environmental planning process, the Service Development Department should be involved early in the analysis of alternatives to and the development of mitigation measures to ensure adequate accommodations are incorporated to foster connectivity of future joint development or private projects.
+Metro Operations continues to evaluate routes and layovers to reduce costs and improve efficiency.
+As a key internal stakeholder in the environmental planning process, the Service Development Department should be involved early in the analysis of alternatives to and the development of mitigation measures to ensure adequate accommodations are incorporated to foster connectivity of future projects.

-Capital costs of new support facilities are an important determinant; but more significant is the added operating cost that may be incurred due to inadequate facilities-resulting in expanded line operations to reach suitable alternative layovers.
+Capital costs of new support facilities are an important determinant; but more significant is the added operating cost that may be incurred due to inadequate facilities.